rakudo/rakudo/docs/language_versions.md

 ## Releases

 Releases will be cut from master.
-The release manager will have the advantage of knowing they are release something that has already passed a bunch of automated quality checks.
+The release manager will have the advantage of knowing they are releasing something that has already passed a bunch of automated quality checks.
 The release process will be something like:

 * Create a release branch based off master